InstituteforDiseaseModeling/MOSAIC-docs/docs/04-model-description.md

 Here we describe the methods of MOSAIC beta version 0.1.
 This model version provides a starting point for understanding cholera transmission in Sub-Saharan Africa, incorporating important drivers of disease dynamics such as human mobility, environmental conditions, and vaccination schedules.
 As MOSAIC continues to evolve, future iterations will refine model components based on available data and improved model mechanisms, which we hope will increase its applicability to real-world scenarios.

-The model operates on weekly time steps from January 2023 to August 2024 and includes the 46 countries in Sub-Saharan Africa (SSA) shown in Figure \@ref(fig:map).
+The model operates on weekly time steps from January 2023 to August 2024 and includes 41 countries in Sub-Saharan Africa (SSA), see Figure \@ref(fig:map).

 <div class="figure" style="text-align: center">
 <img src="figures/africa_map.png" alt="A map of Sub-Saharan Africa with countries that have experienced a cholera outbreak in the past 5 and 10 years highlighted in green." width="100%" />